 HIST 372V.
 Arts and Revolution: Theater.
 1 Unit.

+This course focuses on Stetson's Social Justice Value.
 Can art change the world?
 This course traces how artists attempted to change society through visual arts over the threshold of the 1917 Russian Revolution, when political convulsions opened new possibilities for art and artists.
 We explore the possibilities of art as tool for social justice both in text and practice, focusing on Russia and Eastern Europe.
 Junior Seminar.

 HIST 375S.
 Empire, Nation, and Identity.
 1 Unit.